Prosecutor: Stab attack on Salman Rushdie was 'preplanned' - NewsBreak

 A state trooper and a county sheriff's deputy were assigned to Rushdie's lecture, and state police said the trooper made the arrest.
 But afterward some longtime visitors to the center questioned why there wasn't tighter security given the threats against Rushdie and a bounty of more than $3 million on his head.

-At least 45 people were killed in riots, including 12 in Rushdie’s hometown of Mumbai.
+At least 45 people were killed in riots over the book, including 12 people in Rushdie's hometown of Mumbai.
 In 1991, a Japanese translator of the book was stabbed to death and an Italian translator survived a knife attack.
-In 1993, the book’s Norwegian publisher was shot three times and survived.
+In 1993, the book's Norwegian publisher was shot three times and survived.

 The death threats and bounty led Rushdie to go into hiding under a British government protection program, which included an around-the-clock armed guard.
-After nine years of seclusion, Rushdie cautiously resumed more public appearances, maintaining his outspoken criticism of religious extremism overall.
+Rushdie emerged after nine years of seclusion and cautiously resumed more public appearances, maintaining his outspoken criticism of religious extremism overall.

 Italie reported from New York.
 Associated Press journalist Kareem Chehayeb contributed to this report from Beirut.